 The final focus is certainly on the user experience.
 Some frameworks can help you get the whole process running in no time.
 While others may need the addition of out-of-the-box tools.

-I hope, this article will help you to choose the one which suits your needs.
-Meanwhile, I wish you yo enjoy the endless possibilities of a Serverless world.
+I hope this article will help you choose the one that suits your needs.
+Meanwhile, I wish you to enjoy the endless possibilities of a Serverless world.